danog/MadelineProtoDocs/docs/API_docs/constructors/premium.myBoosts.md

 ---
 title: "premium.myBoosts"
-description: "premium.myBoosts attributes, type and example"
+description: "A list of peers we are currently boosting, and how many boost slots we have left."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/premium_myBoosts.html